 • • • • • • •

-The Missus and I were back in the Big Town in April of 2016 and, as we often did, headed first to the Fashion Institute of Technology, where Fairy Tale Fashion was on display.
+The Missus and I were back in the Big Town in April of 2016 and, as was our wont, we headed first to the Fashion Institute of Technology, where Fairy Tale Fashion was on display.
 The exhibit “attempts to bridge the gap between the significance of dress within fairy tales and the use of the term ‘fairy tale’ in fashion journalism and photography.”

 Case in point: These two cloaks interpreting Little Red Riding Hood – one from the late 18th century, the other from Comme des Garçons in 2015.